Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 - A summary of your relevant experience and skills

-- Expressing your enthusiasm for the position and the company
+- A statement of your interest in the position and the company

-- A closing and contact information
+- Providing a professional closing and your contact details

-Here is an example of how to write a resume:
+Here is an example of an effective resume letter:

-I am writing to convey my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-I am highly skilled and experienced person in your field I think I’d be an ideal candidate for this job.
+I am writing to inform you of my desire to be considered for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+I am highly skilled and experienced professional in [Your field] I am confident that I will be a great fit for this position.

-Thank you for taking a look at my application.
-I look forward to receiving your feedback.
+Thank you for taking the time to consider my application.
+I am looking forward to hearing from you.

 Sincerely,